-Central Hudson received inquiries on May 17 and June 17, 2022 from the New York State Office of the Attorney General ("AG's Office") seeking information regarding recent changes to Central Hudson's billing practices and systems and complaints that the AG's Office has received from Central Hudson customers.
-Central Hudson has responded to the inquiries and has met with the AG's Office to discuss the billing system and the data requests.
+On May 17, 2022, Central Hudson received inquiries from the New York State Office of the Attorney General ("AG's Office") seeking information regarding recent changes to Central Hudson's billing practices and systems and complaints that the AG's Office has received from Central Hudson's customers.
+Central Hudson has responded to these inquiries, as well as additional inquiries and data requests from the AG's Office.
+Central Hudson continues to have regular discussions with the AG's Office regarding the billing system and the data requests.